 If you happen to be joining a Turista Libre tour in Tijuana but you're already south of the border, you're welcome to meet us in Mexico.
 Just let us know ahead of time via email or via our Contact page.

-Our treks usually last between six and eight hours, and we stick to the schedule as best as possible.
+Private treks are bookable in increments of four to eight hours.
+Public treks usually last between six and eight hours, and we stick to the schedule as best as possible.
 If you need to be back in the U.S. by a certain time please let us know as soon as possible; we'll do our best to accommodate your return journey if we happen to be running a bit behind.
 Otherwise, sit back, relax and remember: the journey is the destination.

 In short, ¡sí!
 Save for our winery treks, brewery tours and bar hops — which have a minimum age requirement of 18, the legal drinking age in Mexico — Turista Libre makes for a memorable family-friendly experience, and we're happy to receive and accommodate guests of all ages.
 Children 17 and younger receive a 50-percent discount off private tour prices, too.